BTLC logo

 Working closely with the Teacher, the educational assistants help to plan and implement learning activities for the children in the classroom and keep the students as engaged as possible.
 They run activity centers in class, adapt activities based on recommendations from other team members and keep the classroom running smoothly.

-Speech Pathologist (SLP), Occupational Therapist (OT), and Physical Therapist (PT)
+Additional support may be contracted by a registered Speech Pathologist (SLP), Occupational Therapist (OT), and/or Physical Therapist (PT)

 Administrators